johnwargo/johnwargo-static-11ty/src/posts/2023/eleventy-enhanced-pagination-navigation-buttons.md

 {% endif %}
 {% endhighlight %}

-The first line inside the conditional delivers the traditional 'Page # of #' heading above the buttons.

-The rest is, I hope, self explanatory.
 The only real tricky part was determining the delta from the last page to use for comparison purposes.
 Liquid wouldn't let me do the math I needed in the comparison, so I had to pull the calculation out into a variable assignment:

 {% highlight liquid %}
 {% assign endPage = pagination.pages.length | minus: 2 %}
 {% endhighlight %}

+The first line inside the conditional delivers the traditional 'Page # of #' heading above the buttons.

+{% highlight liquid %}
+<p>Page {{ pagination.pageNumber | plus: 1 }} of {{ pagination.pages.length }}</p>
+{% endhighlight %}

+The rest is, I hope, self explanatory.

 Since I used this block in two places in my site, I moved the code to an include and referenced it from both pages that need it.